prasanthlouis/Backup-of-Puzzle/README.md

 Paid Version : https://play.google.com/store/apps/details?id=com.psiuol12.kaitpicco.puzzleapplication.paid

 (The paid version is free for now.
 I don't know the password for the master developer account.
-Sorry :D )
+Sorry :D

+But hey, no ads!
+Yay.)